iwantmyname/blog/preview/2014-11-20-the-most-popular-new-domain-extensions-on-iwantmyname.md

 ***

-If you haven't looked in a while, be sure to check out our gTLD page.
+If you haven't looked in a while (or at all), be sure to check out our [gTLD page](https://iwantmyname.com/domains/new-gtld-domain-extensions).
+We have 241 extensions avaialble to be registered now, and a few hundred more that can be preordered through our system.
+New extensions are added every month, so don't be a stranger.